 An hour later – or a day – go over what you’ve written and underline the strongest phrases and sentences.
 Underline what you want to keep and start your essay on another page or farther down the screen.
 And then tell the next line of the story you’re telling.

-I work with students at all stages of the process of the college admissions process, in whatever ways they might find useful.
+I work with students at all stages of the process of the admissions process.
 If you’ve written an essay and want a review, I can do that.
 If you’ve written an essay and need an editor, ditto.
-Or if you’re groping around in the dark about writing your best Common App essay, I can help you with that too.
+Or if you’re groping around in the dark unsure about where to start, I can help you find your way.

-To find out more about what I can do for you and your college admissions essays, Please click here.
-To learn more about my values as a college admissions essay coach, please click here.
+To find out more about what I can do for you and your essays, Please click here.
+To learn more about my values as a college essay coach, please click here.
+If you’re already thinking about supplements, read my comments about Princeton’s here and the University of Chicago here.

 Thanks for visiting.